tensorpack/tensorpack/docs/tutorial/extend/dataflow.md

 Optionally, DataFlow can implement the following two methods:

 + `size()`.
 Return the number of elements the generator can produce.
 Certain modules might require this.
-	For example, only DataFlows with the same number of elements can be joined together.

 + `reset_state()`.
-It's guaranteed that the actual process which runs a DataFlow will invoke this method before using it.
+It is guaranteed that the actual process which runs a DataFlow will invoke this method before using it.
 	So if this DataFlow needs to something after a `fork()`, you should put it here.

 	A typical situation is when your DataFlow uses random number generator (RNG).
-Then you'd need to reset the RNG here, otherwise child processes will have the same random seed.
+Then you would need to reset the RNG here.
+	Otherwise, child processes will have the same random seed.
 The `RNGDataFlow` class does this already.

 With a "low-level" DataFlow defined, you can then compose it with existing modules.